Broad bean tips will contribute greatly to those suffering from Parkinson's disease; it is all about the dopamine.

 Inoculating the seed with specific rhizobia bacteria makes a huge difference.
 The bugs attach to the roots so the plants can harvest nitrogen from the air.
 This enables legumes to synthesise the amino-acids they are famous for; the building blocks of protein.
 They remain in the soil for up to five years.

-Ours were already 20cm high so we just watered the material around the plants; it has proved immensely successful.
+Ours were already 20cm high so we just watered the rhizobia around the plants; it has proved immensely successful.
 The crop is far greater than in previous seasons.

-Place the seeds between sheets of damp newspaper in a warm, dark place for a few days before planting.
+Place the seeds between sheets of damp newspaper in a warm, dark place for a day or two before planting.
 Once they start to sprout they can go into the ground; one per stake.
 Don’t crowd them.
-Mulching definitely helps.
+Mulching definitely helps keep the earth damp.

 Purchase a large ball of plastic baling twine.
 It is expensive but will last for years.
 Be generous in cutting longer than expected lengths and loosely knot the growing fronds to the stake.
 Often one long piece over a metre can go right around the stems.
 Don’t be tempted to pull them in tightly with shorter bits; they really do need that extra light.
 You will just get a smaller crop.